COMMITTED TO YOUR SECURITY

 What is an EFT?

 An electronic funds transfer (EFT) is any transfer of funds that is initiated through an electronic terminal, telephone, computer, or magnetic tape for the purpose of ordering, instructing, or authorizing a financial institution to debit or credit a consumer’s account.
-The term includes but is not limited to:
+The term includes, but is not limited to:

 • Point of sale transfers